 Moth Repellent Linen Bags

-Naphthalene, the main ingredient in conventional moth balls, is listed as a registered carcinogen by the FDA, so natural moth repellents are the only safe choice.
+Naphthalene, the main ingredient in conventional moth balls, is listed as a possible human carcinogen by the EPA, so why risk it I say!
+Natural moth repellents are the only safe choice.
 These are great to use when storing your woollens, blankets, sheets or clothes.
 The herbs in this recipe smell wonderful with the added essentials oils, lavender and cinnamon, both repel moths and make the bags more effective.

-For this recipe, you’ll need dry herbs; you can purchase these or dry them yourself at home, for how to do this see our blog.
+For this recipe, you’ll need dry herbs; you can purchase these or dry them yourself at home.
 If you’re thinking of using different essential oils, be warned, there are some that moths are attracted too, don’t use lemon, mint, sweet orange or bay leaf essential oils.

+Moth Repellent Linen Bags